Threshold-based Network Structural Dynamics: Turing-Completeness

 \subsection{Cellular Automata and Rule 110}

-An one-dimensional cellular automaton, or, as called by Wolfram, an elementary cellular automaton, is a discrete model of computation.
-It consists of an one-dimensional grid of infinitely many cells, each containing a binary value.
+A one-dimensional cellular automaton, or, as called by Wolfram, an elementary cellular automaton, is a discrete model of computation.
+It consists of a one-dimensional grid of infinitely many cells, each containing a binary value.
 The value of all cells is updated synchronously, in discrete time steps.
 Each cell updates its value based on its own value and the values of its two neighboring cells.

 Since the new value of each cell depends on $3$ binary values, there are only $8$ different cases for this update.
 We write $001$ for the case where the left neighbor's value and the current value of a cell is $0$ while the right neighbor's value is $1$, $101$ for the case where both neighbors have value $1$ while the current value is $0$, and so on.
 Wolfram proposed the following numbering scheme for elementary cellular automata.
 Suppose we create a binary number whose most significant bit is the updated value of a cell in case $111$, the second most significant bit is the updated value in case $110$, and so on until the least significant bit, the updated value in case $000$.
 If we acquire number $X$ by translating this binary number to decimal, then this particular cellular automaton is \emph{Rule $X$}.